Overview

 user_idas a join key).

--- Hash partitioning by evenly distributing user_id
+-- Hash partitioning, evenly distributed by user_id

 CREATE TABLE customer (